Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 The problem is about determining whether a sheet of paper of size w×hw×h can be cut into at least nn pieces using the allowed operations.

 ### Brute Force Idea
-The naive idea would be to simulate each cut manually, always halving the sheet if its width or height is even.
-Continue this process until you either reach or exceed nn sheets.
+The naive solution would be to manually replicate every cut, always halving the sheet if its width or height is even.
+Continue doing so until you have reached or exceeded n sheets.

 ### Why Brute Force Fails
 Brute force fails due to the potentially massive number of sheets required (up to 10^9).
 Simulating each individual cut would be far too slow for the given constraints.

 ### Key Idea
-Each time we divide the width or height by 2 (if it's even), we double the number of total sheets.
-Therefore, the maximum number of sheets we can produce is 2^x, where x is the total number of times we can divide width and height by 2.
-If 2^x≥n, it's possible.
+Whenever we are able to divide the width or height by 2 (if it's even), we are able to double the total number of sheets.
+Therefore, the maximum total number of sheets we are able to produce is 2^x, where x is the total number of times we are able to divide width and height by 2.
+If 2^x≥n, then it's feasible.

 ### Efficiency
-We only perform logarithmic divisions on ww and hh, multiplying the sheet count by 2 each time.
+We only perform logarithmic divisions on w and h, multiplying the sheet count by 2 each time.
 This leads to an efficient solution that runs in O(logw+logh) time per test case.

 ---

 ## Even Array
-Given an array, the task is to determine the minimum number of swaps required to make the array "good," where the parity of each index matches the parity of the element at that index.
+Input is a list, and the task is to determine the minimum number of swaps required to make the list "good," i.e., to make sure that the parity of each index equals the parity of the element at that index.

 ### Brute Force Idea
 A brute force approach would involve simulating each swap by trying all possible pairs of elements, checking after each swap whether the array is "good".